8bitDesigner/OctoPie/README.md

 #### `Octopie#add('user/repo')`
 Adds a repo to the list of repositiories to watch.

-Usage:
 ``` javascript
 server = new Octopie({ })
 server.add('my/repository')
 ```

 #### `Octopie#on('event', callback)`
 Registers an callback to be run every time GitHub pings our server with the requested event.
-The callback will be run with one argument, a the JSON payload from GitHub
+The callback will be run with one argument, a the JSON payload from GitHub.

-Usage:
 ``` javascript
 server = new Octopie({ })
 server.on('push', function(data) {